pmean/build-website/text/22/git-verbs.md

 #### fork

 You "fork" when you want to experiment and try new things, and you don't plan to synchronize those changes with the original cloud version.
 Like "clone", it creates a duplicate of the cloud version on the local cache and working copy and also like "clone" it is only done once.
-The major difference is that changes to a forked
+The major difference is that changes to a forked version are not expected to be used to update the original repository.

 #### merge